Ellychnia corrusca: Seasonal effects

 Ellychnia corrusca displays high levels of overwintering with a low winter mortality rate.
 Adults overwinter for a single year.
-In a study done from 1997-1999, overwintering adults had monthly survival rates of 88%-99%.
+In a study done from 1997 to 1999, overwintering adults had monthly survival rates of 88%-99%.
 Causes of death for overwintering beetles include cold and predation.
 Some adults were seen on their backs during periods of extreme cold weather, and there were detached wing covers found at the base of overwintering trees.
-E. corrusca populations remained constant during the winter, but the spring had some population changes.From April through May, the number of adults on trees decreased significantly.
+E. corrusca populations remained constant during the winter, but the spring had some population changes.
+From April through May, the number of adults on trees decreased significantly.
 From late fall to winter (September 28 - March 7), no adults were observed flying.
-By March 18, adults could fly back to trees.Adult beetles showed some increased movement on bark during early March.
-E. corrusca mating pairs began to appear during April-May.
+By March 18, adults could fly back to trees.
+Adult beetles showed some increased movement on bark during early March.
+E. corrusca mating pairs began to appear during April–May.
 Male and female beetles display an increase in reproductive readiness in mid-March, which is indicated by an increase in mature oocytes in females and increase in percentage of females with sperm in the spermatheca.

 The mating process consists of the E. corrusca adults crawling around tree trunks looking for mates in the early spring.
 Males first contact females with their antennae before they mount females dorsally to initiate copulation.